isabellaeng/iOS-Tip-Calculator/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
 The biggest challenge that I encountered while building the app would be figuring out how was I supposed to start, and how was I supposed to get the app to work.
 I didn't realize that there were step by step instructions already given, so I turned to Google to see if there was anything that could help me.
-My app did turn out to be a bit different because I decided to have the user input the tip amount rather than to have a button or slider.

 ## License